mendsalbert/CrushCancer/README.md

 Welcome to the AI Cancer Care project, a revolutionary AI assistant designed to provide personalized cancer care by analyzing patient data, guidelines, and medical records.
 Our goal is to identify screening gaps and create tailored treatment plans to improve patient outcomes.

+### Inspiration

+This project is deeply personal to me.
+My grandmother recently passed away from cancer, and witnessing her struggle firsthand inspired me to create a solution that could help others in similar situations.
+She often faced difficulties in coordinating her care and keeping track of her treatment plan, which sometimes led to missed appointments and delayed treatments.
+I wanted to build an application that could alleviate these challenges for other patients and their families.

 ### Key Features

 1. **Personalized Treatment Plans**